iiasa/Condor_run_R/README.md

 - You are using [up-to-date scripts](#updating).

 ### None of the above nor below solves my problem
-Try to invoke `Rscript` with the `--vanilla` option.
-If that does not help, reboot your machine and try to submit again.
+Reboot your machine and try to submit again.
+If that does not help, try to invoke `Rscript` with the `--vanilla` option.

 ### The script does not progress
 The output may be blocked.
 On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
 On Windows, this may happen when clicking on the Command Prompt window.
 Give the window focus and hit backspace or enter CTRL-Q to unblock it.
 To get rid of this annoying behavior permanently, right-click on the Command Prompt titlebar and select **Defaults**.
 In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.